Bare Intent's journal: Your guide to natural wellness

 Read more »

-Grass-Fed, Low-Heat, and Traceable: Why Tallow Sourcing Matters in Skincare
+Why Grass‑Fed Matters in Skincare

 Tallow skincare is having a major comeback — but not all tallow is created equal.
 As more brands jump on the trend, the quality gap is widening.
 Some companies use cheap, grain‑fed tallow rendered at high heat with no transparency about where it came from.
 Others use clean, grass‑fed, low‑heat, traceable tallow that still contains the nutrients your skin actually needs.If you’re using tallow on your face or on sensitive skin conditions like eczema, acne, or fresh tattoos, sourcing matters more than you think.
 Here’s what the latest research and real‑world results reveal about why grass‑fed, low‑heat rendered, and traceable tallow makes all the difference.